Tired of Spending Your Money With Zillow?

 Are you a real estate agent or broker that advertises with Zillow?
 If you are, even if you are receiving an ROI, you advertising dollars could be better spent.

-Zillow is by far the most visited real estate website in the world.
+Zillow is by far the most visited real estate website in the world with over 200.7 million average monthly visitors.
 As a matter of fact, the second most trafficked real estate website…Trulia, is owned by Zillow.
 And the #3, Yahoo Homes uses the Zillow listing database to display Homes For Sale.
 So with all of that said, what could be a better way to leverage your marketing dollars?

 Zillow offers a multitude of advertising options with one of the most popular being that your photo will show up beside homes for sale in a specific zip code that you have purchased.
 Your photo and contact information (which goes through the Zillow framework) is one of a handful of agents that show up as a “Premier Agent” on the side of the pages of listings in your target area.
 Most real estate agents are looking to acquire buyer leads from the Zillow platform.
 There are some options for capturing seller leads, but getting ready and willing buyers is their bread and butter.
 If you are already using Zillow as part of your personal advertising program, then you are well aware of all of this…So what is the point?